Razat94/learn/PowerBI/README-PowerBI.md

     			TOPN(5, 'Products')

-	Q: What are the building blocks of PowerBI?
+	Q: What are the building blocks of Power BI?
 	A: Semantic Models & Visualizations.
 		Without a semantic model, you can't create visualizations, and reports are made up of visualizations